some0necoding/pwman/README.md

 #### Cryptography

-The algorithm used to support file cryptography in passman is XChaCha20Poly1305, an AEAD (Authenticated Encryption with Additional Data) algorithm.
+The algorithm used to support file cryptography, user authentication and secure memory allocation in passman is XChaCha20Poly1305, an AEAD (Authenticated Encryption with Additional Data) algorithm.
 AEAD algorithms aim to provide three security and privacy goals:
 - confidentiality
 - integrity
 - authenticity